What happened at Astroworld?

 But Kylie Jenner has been heavily criticised for sharing tone-deaf content.
 The reality star, beauty mogul and famed member of the Kardashian clan, and has a three-year-old daughter with Travis Scott, and they are expecting their second child.
 Ms Jenner was at the concert with their toddler, Stormi, and posted an Instagram story of an ambulance attempting to make its way through the massive Astroworld crowd.

-The footage appeared to still be live on her Instagram page as of Saturday morning, visible to her 280million followers.
+The footage appeared to still be live on her Instagram page the morning after the concert, visible to her 280million followers.
 It was met with swift backlash, with many calling the move tasteless.

 “Omg i literally can’t, kylie posted an instagram story of the concert and you can CLEARLY SEE THE PARAMEDICS TRYING TO GET THROUGH LIKE WTF,” one Twitter user wrote.